mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Using typed errors has many advantages.
-First, we can use the type system to check if all the possible cases are handled.
-Second, the possible causes of failure are listed directly in the signature of the function, as the left part of the `Either` type.
-Understanding exactly the possible causes of failure lets us build better tests and better error handling strategies.
-Moreover, typed errors compose better than exceptions.
+Using typed errors has many advantages:

+ 1. We can use the type system to check if all the possible cases are handled.
+ 2. The possible causes of failure are listed directly in the function's signature as the left part of the `Either` type.
+Understanding the possible causes of failure lets us build better tests and error-handling strategies.
+ 3. Typed errors compose better than exceptions.

 To prove the above advantages, as we previously did for the `Result` type, it's time to use the `Either` type in our example.
 Let's change the `Jobs` module to return an `Either` type instead of a `Result` type: